 - The same size playing area and rules are used for both singles and doubles

-- Paddle contact with the ball must be below the server’s waist (navel level).
+- If you hit the ball directly from your hand then the serve must be made underhand with paddle contact with the ball must be below the server’s waist (navel level).

-- The serve is initiated with at least one foot behind the baseline; neither foot may contact the baseline or court until after the ball is struck.
+- With both serves iyou must have at least one foot behind the baseline; neither foot may contact the baseline or court until after the ball is struck.

 - The serve is made diagonally crosscourt and must land within the confines of the opposite diagonal court.

 - Only one serve attempt is allowed, except in the event of a let (the ball touches the net on the serve and lands on the proper service court; let serves are replayed).

 - Both players on the serving doubles team have the opportunity to serve and score points until they commit a fault *(except for the first service sequence of each new game).

 - The first serve of each side-out is made from the right-hand court.

 - If a point is scored, the server switches sides and the server initiates the next serve from the left-hand court.